Jakarta: Shopping

 As of 2015, with a total of 550 hectares, Jakarta had the largest shopping mall floor area within a single city.
-Malls include Plaza Indonesia, Grand Indonesia, Plaza Senayan, Senayan City, Pacific Place, Gandaria City, ÆON Mall Jakarta Garden City and Tanjung Barat, Mall Taman Anggrek, as well as Pondok Indah Mall.
+Malls include Plaza Indonesia, Grand Indonesia, Sarinah, Plaza Senayan, Senayan City, Pacific Place, Gandaria City, ÆON Mall Jakarta Garden City and Tanjung Barat, Mall Taman Anggrek, Central Park Mall, as well as Pondok Indah Mall.
 Fashion retail brands in Jakarta include Debenhams at Senayan City and Lippo Mall Kemang Village, Japanese Sogo, Seibu at Grand Indonesia Shopping Town, and French brand, Galeries Lafayette, at Pacific Place.
 The Satrio-Casablanca shopping belt includes Kuningan City, Mal Ambassador, Kota Kasablanka, and Lotte Shopping Avenue.
 Shopping malls are also located at Grogol and Puri Indah in West Jakarta.

 Traditional markets include Blok M, Mayestik, Tanah Abang, Senen, Pasar Baru, Glodok, Mangga Dua, Cempaka Mas, and Jatinegara.
 Special markets sell antique goods at Jalan Surabaya and gemstones in Rawabening Market.

 Tourism

 Though Jakarta has been named the most popular location as per tag stories, and ranked eighth most-posted among the cities in the world in 2017 on image-sharing site Instagram, it is not a top international tourist destination.
 The city, however, is ranked as the fifth fastest-growing tourist destination among 132 cities according to MasterCard Global Destination Cities Index.

 The World Travel and Tourism Council also listed Jakarta as among the top ten fastest-growing tourism cities in the world in 2017 and categorised it as an emerging performer, which will see a significant increase in tourist arrivals in less than ten years.

 According to Euromonitor International's latest Top 100 City Destinations Ranking of 2019, Jakarta ranked at 57th among 100 most visited cities of the world.

 Most of the visitors attracted to Jakarta are domestic tourists.
 As the gateway of Indonesia, Jakarta often serves as a stop-over for foreign visitors on their way to other Indonesian tourist destinations such as Bali, Lombok, Komodo Island and Yogyakarta.
+In 2023 about 1.97 million foreign tourists visited the city.

-Jakarta is trying to attract more international tourist by MICE tourism, by arranging increasing numbers of conventions.
+Jakarta is trying to attract more international tourists through MICE tourism, and arranging increasing numbers of conventions.
 In 2012, the tourism sector contributed Rp.
 2.6 trillion (US$268.5 million) to the city's total direct income of Rp.
 17.83 trillion (US$1.45 billion), a 17.9% increase from the previous year 2011.